stephenjhsu/stephenjhsu.github.io/_services/wearables.md

 ---
-title: Microsoft BI
+title: Wearables
 layout: single_services

-description: this is content about microsoft BI page in thumb nail of services page
+description: this is content about fitbit in thumb nail of services page

 image_thumbnail: /assets/img/bg-img/4.jpg

-tag: dashboards
+tag: IoT

 ---